A part-time college economics & finance instructor who began his career in banking, Chuck frequently writes on money & economics online.

 Real income is a person’s nominal income adjusted for inflation (or deflation).
 This is what the dollars in a paycheck will actually buy.
 With inflation those relatively constant dollars received each pay day will buy less and less as the prices of goods and services keep rising.

-Looked at it this way, as a cut in people’s pay, inflation is not good.
+Looking at it as a cut in people’s pay reveals inflation as not good.

 What is Inflation?

 Before going further let me define what inflation is and what causes inflation to occur.

 The first is the classical definition which is basically an increase in prices throughout the economy resulting from an increase in the money supply, or amount of money in circulation, by the government.

 The second is favored by politicians and Keynesian economists and that is any increase in overall prices (the price level) in the economy.

 This second definition is broader and encompasses both inflation resulting from an unneeded increase in the money supply as well as increases in prices due to a price increase in a product that is used in the production of many other goods in the economy.

 Inflation Resulting From an Increase in the Money Supply

 Historically, inflation has usually resulted from governments either debasing metallic (gold or silver) coins by mixing the gold or silver with a cheaper base metal or by printing paper money in large quantities.
 Today, most nations increase the money supply by having their government controlled central bank inject additional reserves into the banking system.